MicrosoftDocs/PlayReady/Docs/Specifications/playready-drm-plugin-for-android-specification.md

 ---

-# PlayReady DRM Plugin for Android Microsoft Specification
+# PlayReady DRM Plugin for Android Specification

 This specification describes the requirements for incorporating PlayReady digital rights management (DRM) in an Android app.